pehuenmoure/bike_ai/statusreport.md

 ### Evaluation Functions
-Evaluation function will encourage the gene selection of genetic algorithm (fitness)
+Evaluation function will encourage the gene selection of genetic algorithm (fitness).
+Our evalution function is based on two factors: distance from target and number of steps necessary to reach the target.
+If the target is not reached then the distance is minimized, once an agent reaches the target it attempts to minimize the number of steps to reach the target.

 ### Algorithm
   1. Initialize environment by setting the target destination and randomly distributing the walls